Web developers use programming languages to build websites and web applications

 In an agency, or technical organisation, you'll receive most of your training from more experienced developers.
 This is especially the case in the early stages of your career.

 In small organisations, or as part of non-technical teams, you'll usually need to dedicate time to independent research and self-led learning.
-Most of the learning materials needed for building web development knowledge can be found on the internet, usually for free, and some web developers consider themselves completely self-taught.
+Short university courses are available as well as a variety of courses from private training providers who specialise in programming and web development.

-You can also often access training and keep up to date with changes in the sector, by attending conferences, workshops, training camps and meet ups.
-There are events for almost every web development language, framework and technology, and most employers encourage you to attend relevant events.
+Your continuing professional development (CPD) is important throughout your career as you need to keep up to date with developments in the sector.
+You can fulfil CPD requirements by attending conferences, workshops, training camps and meet ups.
+There are events for almost every web development language, framework and technology, and most employers encourage you to attend these.

-Employers may expect you to become professionally certified in any relevant technologies they use, and depending on your career path, you may be offered the opportunity to undertake in-house or external management, business/systems analysis, and project management training.
+Employers may expect you to become professionally certified in any relevant technologies they use.
+Depending on your career path, you may be offered the opportunity to undertake management, business/systems analysis, and project management training.

-You need to stay up to date with the world of web development, test out new advancements and integrate them, if appropriate, into the organisation.
-Learning new programming languages, helping with other projects, leading on new projects, training and supervising new staff, and attending client meetings, will all help advance your career.
+You need to stay up to date with the world of web development.
+Try to test out new advancements and integrate them, if appropriate, into the organisation.
+Activities that may help to advance your career include:

 Career prospects